 On September 22nd, WVIA won 2 Emmy® Awards during the 30th Annual Mid-Atlantic Emmy® Awards in Philadelphia.
 The WVIA-TV programs honored were the "2011 Little League® Challenger Exhibition Game" and the WVIA Original Documentary Film, "Remembering the Scranton Sirens".

 2013 - On June 13th, the WVIA Board of Directors approved a 3-year plan, where Tom Currá was elected WVIA’s fourth President and Chief Executive Officer and assumes overall management responsibility.
-Billy Kelly was then elected President Emeritus and Chief Development Officer and remains active as consultant and on-air producer/host while concentrating on building the WVIA Endowment.
+Bill Kelly was then elected President Emeritus.